 If you need further assistance or if your question isn’t covered in the FAQs, you can talk to the customer representatives via email or phone.

-If you don’t have the budget to buy courses, you can also explore certain courses through Coursera audit feature.
+If you don’t have the budget to buy courses, you can explore certain courses through the Coursera audit feature.
 Learn more with our detailed article on how to audit a Coursera course.

 More Coursera Related Comparisons: